Subscribe To This Site

 What happens if I eat too many carbohydrates?

-What happens if you eat too many carbs?
-You will get fat!
+If you eat too many carbs, you will get fat!
 Oops!
 Did I say that?
 Unfortunately, if you eat too much of anything, with the possible exception of lettuce, you will gain weight.
 In the case of carbohydrates, they are an energy food, so they have calories, some more than others, and you know which ones those are.
-Energy, if the body does not use it up, is turned into fat and stored (on your hips, belly or around your heart!).
+Energy, if the body does not use it up, is turned into fat and stored (on your hips, belly or around your heart!)

 Wrong carbs